N-Harish/Twitter_Sentiment_Analysis/README.md

 lemmatized the text and the used TFIdfVectorizer

+Decoded unicodes to actual strings using unicodedata library

+Created new feature called no of hashtags counting the number of hashtags in each tweet

+added all the above preprocessing steps and created a function out of it

 Here is the interactive link to binder where you can run it yourself